What Is a MOV: Metal Oxide Varistor Tutorial

 In other words, an MOV is a collection of diodes connected parallel to each other.
 This collection of diodes creates diode border junctions.
 Also, Its parallel mode design allows it to handle energy better.
 However, if you want to provide a better voltage rating, then connect the diodes in series.

-MOVs are also considered as a type of variable resistor.
+MOVs are also considered a type of variable resistor.
 It varies its resistance according to the amount of voltage you apply across your circuit.

 The MOV decreases its resistance value when high currents pass through it.
 Plus, it also serves as a short circuit.
 Thus, you’ll find MOVs in parallel with a fuse to protect your course from voltage spikes.